8nhuman8/nebular-automata/README.md

 With **q** approximately equal to **0.6**, the structure resembles a *circle*.
 If **q** is in **\[0.7, 1)**, the the structure looks like a *convex rhombus*.
 If **q** is equals to **1**, the structure becomes a *rhombus*.

+In fact, we can also generate squares if we surround each square not only on each side, but also on each corner.
+Therefore, I added an additional '--quadratic' parameter to generate squares.

 ## Usage